pkgw/conda-recipes/dev.md

-I build my OS X packages using [Vagrant], which is nice because it takes steps towards reproducibility (though not as far as Docker) and also allows you to run builds in a automatable “headless” fashion.
+I build my OS X packages using [Vagrant], which is nice because it takes steps towards reproducibility (though not as far as Docker) and also allows you to run builds in an automatable “headless” fashion.

 [Vagrant]: https://www.vagrantup.com/